ryi06/NetTIME/preprocess/README.md

 Example metadata files are provided in `data/metadata/training_example`.
 The example pickle index file is provided in `data/embeddings`
 ```
 data/metadata/training_example/
-|-- in_ENCODE_DNase.txt
-|-- in_ENCODE_hocomoco.txt
+|-- ct_feature.txt
-|-- out_ENCODE_TF_ChIP.txt
+|-- target.txt
 |-- test_regions.bed
+|-- tf_feature.txt
 |-- training_regions.bed
 `-- validation_regions.bed
 data/embeddings/
 `-- example.pkl
 ```

 For this demo, we include DNase-seq as our cell type specific feature, and HOCOMOCO TF motif enrichment as our TF specific features.
-More features can be included by providing additional metadata text files.

 Make sure to also download the genome fasta file and save it in `data/annotations`:
 ```